Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 ```

 !!! info
-    Use the `--verbosity` flag to hide log output, e.g. `geth --verbosity 1 account plugin new ...`
+    Use the `--verbosity` flag to hide log output, for example `geth --verbosity 1 account plugin new ...`

 ### geth account plugin new